FELLOW TRAPPERS CALLED ETIENNE PROVOST “THE MAN OF THE MOUNTAINS”

 Provost met William Ashley’s large trapping party soon after and helped to guide Ashley to the site of the first annual mountain man rendezvous at Henry’s Fork.
 Provost continued to work and explore in the American West out of St. Louis, although his active trapping days ended in 1830.
 He developed a reputation as a tough, resourceful man who also liked to drink and carouse.
 In 1839 he served as camp conductor for the Jean Nicollet party that mapped the country between the upper Mississippi and Missouri rivers.
 In 1843 Provost helped guide John James Audubon through the region.
 Although no photographs of Provost are known to exist, artist Alfred Jacob Miller painted members of the Nicollet expedition.
 Provost appears short, fat, and round; Miller captioned one picture “Monsieur Proveau, subleader, with a corpus round as a porpoise.”

 In 1849 Mormon pioneers built “Fort Utah” on a Utah Valley stream that had generally been known as the Timpanogos.
+Mormons dubbed the river flowing between Utah Lake and the Great Salt Lake the Jordan, after the Holy Land river In 1849 Mormon pioneers built “Fort Utah” on a stream that flowed from the Uintas into Utah Lake.
+That stream had generally been known as the Timpanogos.
 Mormons dubbed the river flowing between Utah Lake and the Great Salt Lake the Jordan, after the Holy Land river that connected the Sea of Galilee with the Dead Sea.
-Barney Ward, a mountain man who helped to guide the Utah Valley settlers, apparently told the Mormons that the Timpanogos stream was also called the “Provo.”
-Why the names got switched is unclear, but the October 1849 LDS Conference directed the establishment of the city of “Provo” on the river.
-The city’s namesake, meanwhile, still lived in St. Louis, unaware of the honor.
+Barney Ward, a mountain man who helped to guide the Utah Valley settlers, apparently told the Mormons that the stream flowing into Utah Lake was also called the “Provo” after Etienne Provost.
+The October 1849 LDS Conference directed the establishment of the city of “Provo” on the river.
+The river’s and city’s namesake, meanwhile, still lived in St. Louis, unaware of the honor.
 Etienne Provost died there on July 3, 1850.

 Sources: Leroy R. Hafen, “Etienne Provost, Mountain Man and Utah Pioneer,” Utah Historical Quarterly 36 (1968); Jack B. Tykal, Etienne Provost: Man of the Mountains (Liberty, Utah: Eagle’s View Publishing Company, 1989).